dougbutner/web-4/README.md

 	})

-	// Finally, the real biodata is returned return sha256(processedBioData); // Biosecret
+	// Finally, the real biosecret is returned return sha256(processedBioData); // Biosecret

 	}